Football Official

 2 - Decision to go for 2 but get up to line calls time out. can they now go for 1?

-Asked by Bill Miller about 7 years ago
+Asked by Bill Miller over 7 years ago

 Yes and yes.
 A PAT is a scrimmage play and, as with any play from scrimmage, you can call any play you want.
 A PAT is a scrimmage kick and, as on a punt (another scrimmage kick) you can change your mind after s penalty.